Layout Configuration Reference

 A sequence of input mappings.
 See Input Files.

-MMC Controls
+MMC-specific Controls

 MMC specific controls can be specified using the keyword mmc containing a mapping of the following options: